Transgender history in the United States: 2010s and 2020s

 In 2014 openly transgender people became more visible.
 That year Laverne Cox was on the cover of the June 9, 2014, issue of Time, and was interviewed for the article "The Transgender Tipping Point" by Katy Steinmetz, which ran in that issue and the title of which was also featured on the cover; this made Cox the first openly transgender person on the cover of Time.
 Later in 2014 Cox became the first openly transgender person to be nominated for an Emmy in an acting category: Outstanding Guest Actress in a Comedy Series for her role as Sophia Burset in Orange Is the New Black.
 She did not win, however.
 Also that year Transgender Studies Quarterly, the first non-medical academic journal devoted to transgender issues, began publication with two openly transgender coeditors, Susan Stryker and Paisley Currah.
 Also in 2014 a wooden racket used by openly transgender tennis player Renée Richards and the original transgender pride flag created by openly transgender activist and Navy veteran Monica Helms, as well as items from Helms's career in the service as a submariner, were donated to the National Museum of American History, which is part of the Smithsonian.
 But perhaps the most important change in 2014 was that Mills College became the first single-sex college in the U.S. to adopt a policy explicitly welcoming openly transgender students, followed by Mount Holyoke becoming the first Seven Sisters college to accept transgender students.
 In 2014, gay trans man Lou Cutler become the first transgender man to be crowned Mr. Gay Philadelphia.

 Following her divorce in 2015, Caitlyn Jenner came out in a television interview as a transgender woman.
 On June 1, 2015, Caitlyn Jenner (formerly Bruce Jenner) revealed her new name, Caitlyn, and her use of female pronouns officially.
-Many news sources have described Jenner as the most famous openly transgender American.
+Many news sources at the time described Jenner as the most famous openly transgender American.

 As for political organizations fighting for LGBT rights, in 2012 Allyson Robinson, who graduated West Point as Daniel Robinson, was appointed as the first Executive Director of OutServe-SLDN, the association of LGBT people serving in the military, making her the first openly transgender person to lead a national LGBT organization that does not have an explicit transgender focus.
 2012 also saw the country's first government-funded campaign to combat anti-transgender discrimination, held by the D.C.
 Office of Human Rights.

 There were also two firsts for transgender people in sports in the 2010s.
 Kye Allums became the first openly transgender athlete to play NCAA basketball in 2010.
 Allums is a transgender man who played on George Washington University's women's team.
 In 2012 Keelin Godsey became the first openly transgender contender for the U.S. Olympic team, but he failed to qualify and did not go to the Olympics.